 3. Desk or conference room reservation systems

 One simple way to do that is to implement an app-based desk or conference room reservation system.
 Choose cloud-based software with a mobile app so employees can reserve a desk or amenity space on the go.

 How it works in touchless offices

 Set a capacity limit for the building, as well as for individual offices.
 Tenants and their employees can sign up for certain times of the week to come into the office.
 Some apps show real-time occupancy data, so it’ll be easy to tell if employees are following guidelines.

 Having a mobile app also makes it easier for employees to coordinate team meetings.
 Instead of sending endless emails, they can just look on the app to see which days the office space is available.

 Employers can easily keep track of their employees’ varying schedules using this reservation system.
-The pandemic has forced many employees to move out of business meccas, where businesses usually have their headquarters.
+The pandemic forced many employees to move out of business meccas, where businesses usually have their headquarters.
 Using a reservation system gives both property managers and tenants a pulse on how physical buildings are used going forward.

 4. Smart locks for access to shared rooms

 In pre-pandemic days, only certain tenants and their employees had physical keys to conference rooms, supply closets, and other restricted rooms.
 But today, remote work and the hybrid model mean that not all employees are in the office on a given day.
 As a result, there might be no one who can unlock these rooms.

 Smart locks enable people to unlock doors through an app on their smartphones.
 Like smart intercom systems, smart locks empower property managers or employers to grant or revoke access to certain employees whenever necessary.